How to Start a Comic Book Store

 Step 12: Set up an Accounting System

-Setting up an accounting system for your comic book store is critical to your business’s long-term success.
+Setting up an accounting system for your comic book shop is critical to your business’s long-term success.

 Staying on top of taxes not only keeps the business out of trouble with the government, but the numbers can be used to track and monitor trends and cash flow in the business and maximize profits.

-How much can you potentially make owning a comic book store?
+How much can a comic book store owner make?

-Retailers purchase new comic books, action figures, and accessories for 40%-50% of the retail price.
-To maximize your store’s income, consider adding complimentary merchandise that will appeal to your audience, like action figures, games, collectibles.
+Retailers purchase new comic books and accessories for 40%-50% of the retail price.
+To maximize your store’s income, consider adding complimentary merchandise that will appeal to your audience, like action figures, trading cards, games, and collectibles.